vstradaa/MIT-6.001.x/Week Two/06.19.2020/Functions.md

 ##### In actual sense, the formal parameter gets bound to the actual parameter when a function is called.
 It's like binding a value to a variable.
 So if you have a function with a formal parameter of x the actual parameter will be bound to the formal parameter of x.
 So x will now be usable within the function.
 But not outside.

+#### It is also important to note that you can reference outside variables inside but you can not change them on the inside.
+The function will first check to see if a variable is inside before checking outside the scope to reference such a variable/data.

 # Return vs Print

 If there is no explicit return the default return value will be of <code>None</code> in which case it will return nothing to the one that's calling the function.